Optimal stochastic extragradient schemes for pseudomonotone stochastic variational inequality problems and their variants: Numerical Results

 \subsection{Algorithm parameters and termination criteria}

 We conduct two sets of tests, the first of these pertains to the a.s. convergence behavior while the second set compares the empirical rate estimates with the theoretically prescribed levels.
 All the numerics were generated with Matlab R2012a on a Linux OS with a 2.39 GHZ processor and 16 GB of memory.
-For the first two test problem sets, $x_0 = 2e$ and $\gamma_0$ is 1 and 2.5 respectively while for the second two test problem sets, $x_0 = 0$ and $\gamma_0$ is 2.5 and 0.6, respectively.

-{(i) \em a.s. convergence:} Here, $n$ was varied from 10 to 30 in steps of 2 for the first three test problems while ten different instances of $q$ were generated as stated earlier for the Watson's problem, leading to a total of 40 test instances.
-Recalling that $x$ is a solution of VI$(X,F)$ if and only if $F^{\rm nat}_X(x) = x-\Pi_X(x- F(x)) = 0$, a.s. convergence can be empirically verified based on the value of $\psi(x_k) = F^{\rm nat}_X(x_k)$.
-Note that our problem choices allow for evaluating the expectation, which is generally not possible.
+For the first two test problem sets, $x_0 = 2e$ and $\gamma_0$ is 1 and 2.5 respectively while for the second two test problem sets, $x_0 = 0$ and $\gamma_0$ is 2.5 and 0.6, respectively.\\ {(i) \em a.s. convergence:} Here, $n$ was varied from 10 to 30 in steps of 2 for the first three test problems while ten different instances of $q$ were generated as stated earlier for the Watson's problem, leading to a total of 40 test instances.
+Recalling that $x$ is a solution of VI$(X,F)$ if and only if $F^{\rm nat}_X(x) = x-\Pi_X(x- F(x)) = 0$, a.s. convergence can be \ka{empirically verified based on the value of $\psi(x_k) = \| F^{\rm nat}_X(x_k)\| $}.
+Note that our problem choices allow for evaluating the expectation, which is generally not possible in \uvs{stochastic} regimes.\\ {(ii) \em Rate statements:} When evaluating the rate estimates, we consider a modified Nash-Cournot game.
+The price was made affine, $\kappa = 1$ and the linear constraints were dropped.
+We generated ten different problem instances for $n$ ranging from 10 to 19 and set $a = 0.1\lceil n \slash 10 \rceil$ and $b = a\slash n$.
+Note that $b^{\omega}$ was generated from a normal distribution with mean $b$ and standard deviation $\epsilon$, where $\epsilon = 0.025b$.
+The associated set and mapping are defined to be $F(x) = b(I + ee^T)x - ae, X = \left\{ x \mid 0 \leq x_i \leq 1, i = 1, \hdots, n\right\},$ where $e$ and $I$ denote the vector of ones and the identity matrix.
+We note that $\nabla F(x) = b(I+ee^{T})$, is strongly monotone (implies strongly pseudomonotone) with constant $\sigma = b$.
+The stochastic error can be bounded as follows: